faisalburhanudin/blog/content/talk/workshop-image-search-and-image-clasification/index.md

 location = "Yogyakarta"

 # Name of event and optional event URL.
-event = "Python Meetup"
+event = "Machine Learning ID"
 event_url = ""

 # Abstract.
 What's your talk about?
-abstract = ""
+abstract = "Talks about Convolutional Neural Network for Image Classification."

 # Summary.
 An optional shortened abstract.
 summary = ""